attheratefayez/attheratefayez.github.io/_pages/about.md

 I have experience working with different type of **micro-controllers** since my undergraduate days, which includes **Arduino, ESP32, AtMega32**.

 I am passionate about programming, mathematics, AI/ML and outer-space.
-Even though I understand very little about them.

-I am trying to be a better human and a better learner.
+Tring to be a better learner.